 - Work with team members to deliver targeted client management plans that include well defined sales and marketing activities and measurable outcomes.

-- Networking training so your team can increase depth of relationship within client organisations.
+- Business development and networking training so your team can increase depth of relationship within client organisations and actively target new opportunities.

 If you have an important project coming up, or need a short-term skill set, then our team can help.
 This could be working with you, your senior management group or your business development and marketing team on an upcoming deliverable or tender, providing senior business development advice or simply understanding if you are getting the best out of your team.